Last Updated on June 16, 2021

 One Last Summer Hurrah

 Camping was a hot ticket item this summer, with so many people staying close to home.
-When I noticed a couple open nights at Golden Ears Provincial Park, I snapped those up fast.
+When I noticed a couple of open nights at Golden Ears Provincial Park, I snapped those up fast.
 We have been camping a few times in Golden Ears before, so we switched up the campground this time, staying at the Gold Creek campground.

-The kids loved the final summer hurrah swimming in Alouette Lake — one of their favourite nearby lakes to go to.
+The kids loved the final summer hurrah swimming in Alouette Lake — one of their favorite nearby lakes to go to.
 The weather was amazing.
 It was the perfect way to end summer break off on a high note!